Winter Mantel Mix: Fresh Cedar & Faux Pine

 Fireplace Memories

-I grew up in a house that had one fireplace in the living room for heat.
-It’s no wonder that we slept under covers that were so heavy you could hardly move.
-We would jump out of bed in the mornings and run straight to the fireplace.
-If you were facing the fire you would get warm in the front but your backside was cold and vice versa))) It was so nice when we finally had a butane heater in the kitchen.
+I grew up in a house with one fireplace in the living room for heat.
+It’s no wonder we slept under covers so heavy you could hardly move.
+Mornings were a mad dash from bed straight to the fireplace.
+Of course, if you were facing the fire, your front would get warm while your backside stayed cold—and vice versa!)))
+Life got a lot easier when we finally had a butane heater in the kitchen.

-We did have a popcorn popper that you held over the fire, but I recollect that it wasn’t too good, a lot of it was burned))) I don’t remember any other cooking being done at the fireplace, but my grandmother would sometimes have a pot of something sitting on top of the coal heater to cook or stay warm.
-Be thankful for gas and electricity))
+We did have a popcorn popper for the fireplace, but I remember it wasn’t the greatest.
+A lot of the popcorn ended up burned))) I don’t recall any other cooking being done at the fireplace, but my grandmother sometimes used her coal stove to warm a pot of food.
+Looking back, it really makes you appreciate gas and electricity.

-I don’t think he ever quite got the point of our having a fireplace on the back porch.
-He would say every time without fail “Jeannie Dale, you are losing all your heat up the chimney.”
-I didn’t dare tell him we had a gas log starter, he would have thought that was appalling and a waste for sure))))
+He never quite understood the point of having a fireplace on the back porch.
+Every time he’d say, “Jeannie Dale, you’re losing all your heat up the chimney!”
+I didn’t dare tell him we had a gas log starter—he would’ve thought that was downright wasteful!)))

 back porch fireplace fall mantel